Barcode Verification Explained

 If you are planning to export overseas and your distributors/retailers ask for a barcode verification report you can contact either GS1 Australia or GS1 New Zealand to arrange one for your barcode.

-The images we supply you are guaranteed to pass the report with a very high grade (commonly ISO grade 4) provided they have been printed with sufficient quality and the images have not been negatively altered.
+The images we supply you are guaranteed to pass the report with a very high grade (commonly ISO grade 4) provided the print quality is suffient and the images have not been negatively altered.